Data Processing Agreement

 2. DATA PROCESSING

 2.1.
 Scope and Roles.
-This DPA applies when Personal Data is Processed by Atriis as part of Atriis’ provision of the Service, as further specified in the Agreement and the applicable order form.
+This DPA applies when Personal Data is Processed by Atriis as part of Atriis’ provision of the Services, as further specified in the Agreement and the applicable order form.
 In this context, where Data Protection Laws and Regulations provide for the roles of “controller,” “processor,” “business,” or “service provider,” then Atriis will process Personal Data as a Processor or Service Provider, respectively, on behalf of Subscriber (who, in turn, processes such Personal Data as the Controller or Business, respectively).

 2.3.
 Instructions for Atriis’ Processing of Personal Data.
 Atriis will only Process Personal Data on behalf of and in accordance with Subscriber’s instructions.
-Subscriber instructs Atriis to Process Personal Data for the following purposes: (i) Processing in accordance with the Agreement and for the purpose of providing the Service to Subscriber; and (ii) Processing to comply with other reasonable instructions provided by Subscriber where such instructions are consistent with the terms of the Agreement and to comply with applicable Data Protection Laws and Regulations.
+Subscriber instructs Atriis to Process Personal Data for the following purposes: (i) Processing in accordance with the Agreement and for the purpose of providing the Services to Subscriber; and (ii) Processing to comply with other reasonable instructions provided by Subscriber where such instructions are consistent with the terms of the Agreement and to comply with applicable Data Protection Laws and Regulations.
 Processing outside the scope of this DPA (if any) will require prior written agreement between Atriis and Subscriber on additional instructions for processing.

 2.5.
 As required under applicable Data Protection Laws and Regulations, Atriis will inform Subscriber immediately, if in Atriis’ opinion an instruction violates any provision under such applicable Data Protection Laws and Regulations and will be under no obligation to follow such instruction, until the matter is resolved following a good-faith discussion between the parties.

 2.6.
-Atriis will not (1) “sell” (as defined in the CCPA or other Data Protection Laws and Regulations) Personal Data, or (2) retain, use or disclose Personal Data: (i) for any purpose other than for the specific purpose of performing the Service, or (ii) outside of the direct business relationship between Subscriber and Atriis, except as permitted under the applicable Data Protection Laws and Regulations, or (3) combine Personal Data received pursuant to the Agreement with Personal Data (i) received from or on behalf of another person, or (ii) collected from Atriis’ own interaction with any Data Subject to whom such Personal Data pertains.
+Atriis will not (1) “sell” (as defined in the CCPA or other Data Protection Laws and Regulations) Personal Data, or (2) retain, use or disclose Personal Data: (i) for any purpose other than for the specific purpose of performing the Services, or (ii) outside of the direct business relationship between Subscriber and Atriis, except as permitted under the applicable Data Protection Laws and Regulations, or (3) combine Personal Data received pursuant to the Agreement with Personal Data (i) received from or on behalf of another person, or (ii) collected from Atriis’ own interaction with any Data Subject to whom such Personal Data pertains.

-Atriis does not receive any Personal Data from Subscriber as consideration for its provision of the Service.
+Atriis does not receive any Personal Data from Subscriber as consideration for its provision of the Services.
 Atriis certifies that it understands and will comply with the restrictions set forth in this Section 2.6.

 2.7.
 Subscriber undertakes to provide all necessary notices to Data Subject and receive all necessary permissions and consents, or otherwise secure the required lawful ground of Processing, as necessary for Atriis to process Personal Data on Subscriber’s behalf under the terms of the Agreement and this DPA, pursuant to the applicable Data Protection Laws and Regulations.
 To the extent required under applicable Data Protection Laws and Regulations, Subscriber will appropriately document the Data Subjects’ notices and consents, or necessary assessment with other applicable lawful grounds of Processing.